 The backside of the saddle that takes you down to Lake Louise is called The Death Trap.
 One of the guides said he’d done it once before and never again.
 Ice randomly breaks off from the glacier plus there are numerous crevasses to traverse.

 Would I do it again??
 Maybe – but there are so many great hikes in the Rockies I’d like to do, that I think for now I’d rather explore new country.

 The hike to Abbott Pass Hut is a serious one.
 Accidents happen regularly on the scree slopes and people have been killed.
 Follow these tips for a safe hike.

-- Bring the proper clothing and the 10 essentials.
+Bring the proper clothing and the 10 hiking essentials.
 There’s a huge temperature change from bottom to top and it’s cold at night; it was below freezing in mid August.